What are the ChatGPT free and paid versions?

 ChatGPT Free is a plan for those who haven’t tried artificial intelligence chatbots yet or use them sparingly and have no need for advanced features.

-ChatGPT Plus is oriented towards daily users who need multimodal input and output with extended limits or would benefit from additional features, such as advanced voice mode or creating custom GPTs.
+ChatGPT Plus is oriented towards daily users who need multimodal input and output with extended limits or would benefit from additional features, such as the Codex agent, voice with video, or creating custom GPTs.

-Other ChatGPT paid tiers include Pro, Team, and Enterprise plans, which offer all the features and nearly unlimited access.
+Other ChatGPT paid tiers include Pro, Business, and Enterprise plans, which offer all the features and nearly unlimited access.

 Finally, there’s an option to use ChatGPT via API, in which case the input and output are priced on a pay-per-token basis.